tsgates/arch-wiki-markdown/wiki/Yaourt.md

 Yaourt
 ======

-> Summary
+Related articles

-How to install and use yaourt.
+-   AUR Helpers

-> Related
+-   AUR

-AUR Helpers
+-   Pacman

 Yaourt (Yet AnOther User Repository Tool; French for 'Yogurt') is a community-contributed wrapper for pacman which adds seamless access to